ne0rrmatrix/MediaControls/README.md

 # MediaControls Is a Custom UI for Dotnet Maui MediaElement

-Current it works with Navigation Page, Tabbed page, and Shell page.
+Currently it works with Navigation Page, Tabbed page, and Shell page.
 You can set the page to full screen using MediaControls full screen option which is the image button in upper right of screen.
 Controls show at start of playback.